IqbalSHD/Random_Forest/README.md

 # GUI
-Fill in 13 patient data and press the "Predict" button to get the results of either "Heart Disease" or "NO Heart Disease"
+Fill in 13 patient data and press the "Predict" button to get the results of either "Heart Disease" or "NO Heart Disease".

     In folder model has extra trained ModelKNN and ModelSVC that will be used and call by gui.py. without it gui cannaot run prefetly.